danmorse314/Expected-Primary-Assists/README.md

 It looks like we're measuring something close to primary assists!
 A linear model shows that xPA explains around 57% of the variance in an individual player's primary assist total at 5-on-5 and around 77% in all situations.

 One of the more noticable differences is in how stark a contrast there is between forwards and defensemen.
-Taking each player's expected primary assists per 100 passes made (xPA/100), the best defenseman on the team is still a less dangerous passer than the worst forward on the team.
+Taking each player's expected primary assists per 100 passes made (xPA/100), the best defenseman on the team is still a less dangerous passer than the worst forward on the team, on a per pass basis.
 That makes sense considering defensemen are making a significant portion of their passes on the perimiter of the offensive zone, where the expected goals are low, while forwards send more passes to the middle or down low.

 On a contextual level, xPA/100 is measuring how "dangerous" a player's passes were on average.

-Among forwards on the Otters last year, Hayden Fowler stands out as someone who might warrant more attention.
-His xPA/100 was seconds on the team, but he only came away with 4 primary assists.
-The discrepency makes sense when you see his pass completion percentage over expectation (CPOx) is -8.4%.
-If we assume that will regress towards the mean next year, we could view Fowler as an under-the-radar player set for a breakout playmaker season.
-However, there is the chance that CPOx is a skill-based trait, which would mean that while he has an aggressive mindset when it comes to sending passes into dangerous areas, he's simply not very good at actually making the pass.
-Measuring the season-to-season correlation of this statistic in the future would help give us a better understanding of what to expect in future years.
+Jamie Drysdale, a top-10 NHL draft selection, deservedly garnered most of the attention on the blue line last year, and that's backed up by his expected goals (xG) & expected primary assists (xPA) numbers.
+What the xPA can show us here that might otherwise go unnoticed is that Drew Hunter was nearly as dangerous of a passer as Drysdale despite only notching one primary assist at even strength.
+His high completion percentage over expectation (CPOx) indicates he was completing his passes at a high rate, implying that the lack of primary assists was driven by bad shooting luck.
+CPOx does appear to measure a skill rather than variance, as the first half-season CPOx for players correlated well with their second half-season CPOx.^[for players with at least 190 passes in both half-seasons: correlation coefficient = 0.5, r-squared = 0.476]

-Contextually, we can also use this as a stylistic measure.
+We can also use this as a stylistic measure.
 Plotting the xPA rate and the xG rate gives us a good idea of which players prefer to shoot from dangerous areas and which prefer to pass.

 ![fwds style](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/forward%20styles.png)
 *Fig. 4*